zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec03.md

     5. Send *NSEC Query* to the name server IP and do:

-       1. If the authority section contains no NSEC3 record then add the name server IP to the *Responds Without NSEC3* set an to to next name server.
+       1. If the authority section contains no NSEC3 record then add the name server IP to the *Responds Without NSEC3* set and go to next name server.
        2. Else do:
           1. If there are more than one NSEC record in the authority section then